+Registrant's telephone number including area code: (604) 638-3246

-FORM 10-K X EXCHANGE ACT OF 193 R 15(d) OF THE SECURITIES TRANSITION REPORT I EXCHANGE ACT OF 193 PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES Fo r the transition period from to) Со mmission file number: 000-5544 7 CORVUS GOLD INC Name of Registrant as Specified in its Cha Traine of registrant as openied in its cha British Columbia, Canada (State or other jurisdiction of incorporation or organization) on or 98-0668473 (I.R.S.
-Employer Identification No.) V 1750 -700 West Pender Stro Vancouver, British Columbia, C (Address of Principal Executive Office anada, V6C 1G8 (Zip code) Registrant's telephon e number, including area code: (60 4) 638-3246 Securities reg gistered pursuant to Section 12(b) of the Act: ritle of each class: non Shares, no par value Trading Symbol KOR Name of each exchange on which registered Nasdaq Capital Market Securities reg gistered pursuant to Section 12(g) of the Act: None Indicate by ch Yes □ No □ • ll-known seasoned issuer, as define ed in Rule 405 of the Securities Act.
-Indicate by ch Yes □ No □ • equired to file reports pursuant to S Section 13 or Section 15(d) of the Act. filed by Section 13 or 15(d) of the Securities I that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Registrant's telephone number, including area code.
+(004) 038-3240 Securities registered pursuant to Section 12(o) of the Act: Title of each class: Trading Symbol Name of each exchange on which register Common Shares, no par value KOR Nasdaq Capital Market Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a v Yes □ No ⊠ vell-known seasoned issuer, as defin ed in Rule 405 of the Securities Act.
+Indicate by check mark if the registrant is no Yes □ No ⊠ t required to file reports pursuant to Section 13 or Section 15(d) of the Act. e filed by Section 13 or 15(d) of the Securities d that the registrant was required to file such